tjheffner/jekyll-portfolio/readme.md

 - Any custom or project-specific javascript is loaded on an as-needed basis from assets/js.
 Project files are stored in subfolders of /assets/.
 - Standalone pages (about, blog list, connect, etc) have their own individual .md files in the project root.

-The sass folder is structured like so:
+The sass folder is structured like so: <br>
     _sass
     ├── _0-syntax-highlights.scss
     ├── _0-variables.scss